Best of the Letters From 2020

 Reply: In this article, Kubik and Martin are clearly seen to be placing a heavy guilt trip on members especially by quoting II Timothy 3:1-5 and talking about “the influences of the world.”
 They use the words “most church members…” to make members think they are in the minority if they don’t wear a mask.
 Then they blame the division on Satan!
 If the leaders in UCG are going to try and use these methods of guilt and scare tactics to get members to wear a mask at services, then the people in UCG may decide to stay home, meet in small groups, or split off.
 I think that UCG members are going to rebel and maybe that is a good thing since they’ve been so controlled.
 The leaders are no doubt concerned that they will lose money if members leave.
 Those who are immunocompromised or have serious health problems shouldn’t be attending in the first place, but need to be protected.
-Many health care professionals, medical journalists, and others have said that the healthy person does not need to fear the virus, and that we are on the verge of herd immunity.
+Many health care professionals, medical journalists, and others have said that the healthy person does not need to fear a virus, and that we are on the verge of herd immunity.
 [Note 12/29/20: WHO (secretly) changed their definition of “Herd Immunity”] Using tactics of guilt and fear in order to force people into compliance is always wrong.
 To search out more of the truth on this subject see the following videos: Mask Test Proves Toxic for Children, Mask Whistleblowers Tell All and New Study Casts Doubt On Mask Efficacy. and A Physician’s Take on New Mask Mandates (the last one is new for 2021).
 UPDATE 11-12-21: Read the letter exchange between ICAN and the CDC which represents the most comprehensive analysis of the current state of the science regarding natural versus vaccine immunity.

 Didn’t WCG Say They Would Be Included in the Book of Acts?